handsontable/handsontable/docs/next/guides/getting-started/grid-size.md

 ## Autoresizing

 Handsontable observes window resizing.
-If the window's dimensions have changed then we check if Handsontable should resize itself too.
-Due to the performance issue, we use debounce method to response on window resize.
+If the window's dimensions have changed, then we check if Handsontable should resize itself too.
+Due to the performance issue, we use the debounce method to respond on window resize.

-You can easily overwrite this behaviour by returning `false` in `beforeRefreshDimensions` hook.
+You can easily overwrite this behaviour by returning `false` in the `beforeRefreshDimensions` hook.

 ```js
 {